rust-lang/rust/doc/tutorial.md

 24, then using emacs's internal package manager to install `rust-mode` is the easiest way to keep it up to date.
-There is also a package for Sublime Text 2, available both [standalone][sublime] and through [Sublime Package Control][sublime-pkg].
+There is also a package for Sublime Text 2, available both [standalone][sublime] and through [Sublime Package Control][sublime-pkg], and support for Kate under `src/etc/kate`.

-Other editors are not provided for yet.
+There is ctags support via `src/etc/ctags.rust`, but many other tools and editors are not provided for yet.
 If you end up writing a Rust mode for your favorite editor, let us know so that we can link to it.

 [sublime]: http://github.com/dbp/sublime-rust